PeramatoG/Label-Colors-GMA3/README.md

 The repository includes several optional tables that can be added as extra components in the plugin:

-- `LabelColors_HTML.lua` – CSS/HTML named colors table (also used as the default named‑color set).
+- `LabelColors_HTML.lua` – CSS/HTML named colors table (also used as the default named-color set).
 - `LabelColors_ROSCO.lua` – Rosco filter list.
 - `LabelColors_LEE.lua` – LEE filter list.
 - `LabelColors_30K.lua` – extended list with around **30,000** color names.